Azure/ResourceModules/arm/Microsoft.ContainerRegistry/registries/readme.md

 To use Private Endpoint the following dependencies must be deployed:

 - Destination subnet must be created with the following configuration option - `"privateEndpointNetworkPolicies": "Disabled"`.
 Setting this option acknowledges that NSG rules are not applied to Private Endpoints (this capability is coming soon).
 A full example is available in the Virtual Network Module.

-- Although not strictly required, it is highly recommened to first create a private DNS Zone to host Private Endpoint DNS records.
+- Although not strictly required, it is highly recommended to first create a private DNS Zone to host Private Endpoint DNS records.
 See [Azure Private Endpoint DNS configuration](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-dns) for more information.

 ```json
 "privateEndpoints": {